nonomal/loggifly/docs/guide/actions.md

 You can perform these actions on the monitored container itself or on other containers.

-The `action_cooldown` defaults to 300 seconds (5 minutes) and has to be at least 10 seconds.
+The `action_cooldown` is per action and defaults to 300 seconds (5 minutes) and has to be at least 10 seconds.

 :::info
 Note that actions require access to the docker socket and generally don't work with a Docker Socket Proxy.